-This work was especially developed for my performance at SXSW2018 (South by South West in Austin, Texas, USA) as being part of the collective platform ‘The Living Museum’.
-It is a very intimate live performance, my first short-duration work, in which I use my own body to demonstrate my internal body sounds at that specific moment; the music that lives inside me.
+This work was especially developed for my performance at SXSW2018 (South by South West in Austin, Texas, USA) as being part of the traveling museum ‘The Living Museum’.
+It is a very intimate live performance, my first short-duration work, in which I use my own body to demonstrate my internal body sounds at that specific moment; the life that lives and talks/communicates inside me.

 Joost van Bellen was there, in Austin, and wrote about his experience during my live performance (many thanks, dear Joost):